RioAdistya/testing-saudemo-selenium-java/README.md

 # automation testing saudemo with selenium-java

-This repo is the case study source code for course UI Automation with Java in myskill.id.
+This repo is the case study source code for course UI Automation with selenium Java in myskill.id.

 link website testing
 ```